By

 reaching the age of eight, the child will then become proficient in all sastras

-certainly, was to attract spirits or minor deity enter the child, either
+of these offerings, certainly, was to attract spirits or minor deity enter the

 But children may have been used because they were regarded as pure, as em bodiments of moral neutrality,